 As soon as Boyer came to power, he was confronted with the continuing competition with Henri Christophe and the Kingdom of Haiti in the north.
 Christophe's autocratic rule created continued unrest in the Kingdom of Haiti.
 After his soldiers rebelled against him in 1820, in failing health and fearing assassination, Christophe committed suicide.
 Boyer reunited Haiti without a single battle.
-When Santo Domingo became independent late in 1821, Boyer was quick to gain control, uniting the entire island under his rule by 1822.
-Boyer believed Haiti had to be acknowledged as an independent nation, and that this could be established only by cutting a deal with France.
+When Santo Domingo became independent late in 1821, Boyer quickly gained control, uniting the entire island under his rule by 1822.
+Boyer believed Haiti had to be acknowledged as an independent nation and that this could be established only by cutting a deal with France.
 He was anxious to eliminate their threat and opened negotiations.

 Exile and death

-Boyer ruled the island of Hispaniola until 1843 when the poor economic situation was worsened by an earthquake.
-The disadvantaged majority rural population rose up under Charles Rivière-Hérard in late January.
+Boyer ruled the island of Hispaniola until 1843, when an earthquake worsened the poor economic situation.
+The disadvantaged majority rural population rose under Charles Rivière-Hérard in late January.
 In February 1843, Boyer fled Haiti to nearby Jamaica.
 He eventually settled in exile in France, where Jean-Pierre died in Paris on July 9, 1850.
 Descendants of Boyer still live in Haiti.